Thrasher-Software/pokerogue/BONFIRE.md

 I will still need to set up animations and indicate which pokemon can learn the move.
 Then, I will need to set up the event in which you learn the move.

+6/4/2025
+Status: ✅ Move implemented, learned in-game, and functional in battle.
+✅ What’s done:

+    WATERFOWL_DANCE enum added and confirmed indexed correctly.

+    Move behavior defined in move.ts under initMoves() using AttackMove.

+    Assigned move to Bulbasaur (and later Charmander) for quick testing via level 1 in pokemon-level-moves.ts.

+    Animation JSON (waterfowl-dance.json) added — copied from fury-attack.json.

+    Animation file is named correctly and picked up automatically.

+    Verified in battle: move appears, animates, and damages correctly.

+⚠️ Known Issues / TODOs:

+    Recoil not currently applying. recklessMove() is called, but result not observed.

+        Check whether RecoilAttr is also needed.

+        Investigate how recoil is processed — possibly add logging or check how Double-Edge or Wild Charge are implemented.

+    Move name string not localized.

+        Displays as waterfowlDance.name.

+        Requires adding display name + description to moves.ts or i18n strings depending on how localization is handled.

+🧠 Dev Notes:

+    Enum placement matters.
+Had collision with MALIGNANT_CHAIN until enum order and move init order were corrected.

+    Autoincrementing IDs from enum ordering — keep this in mind when moving things around.

+    Tested against wild Pokémon: animation runs, hits land, power/accuracy confirmed working.

+✨ Next Steps:

+    ✅ Fix recoil behavior (start with checking how RecoilAttr is used).

+    ✅ Fix move name display.

+    🧪 Add learnable logic via Malenia encounter (WIP, event scaffolding started).

+    🎨 Consider a custom animation using PRAS-Slash frames (styling flourish).